The scientific name Gulo gulo comes from the Latin word for “glutton”.

 Current Range and Historic Range

-In North America, wolverines are found in Alaska, northern Canada, and some of the northern states in the western U.S. Populations are also found in northern Europe and Eurasia, including Scandanavia and Russia.
+In North America, wolverines are found in Alaska, northern Canada, and some of the northern states in the western United States.
+Populations are also found in northern Europe and Eurasia, including Scandanavia and Russia.

-Historically, the species was found in more southernly regions of Europe and United States.
-These populations were eliminated from these areas during the 19th century due to hunting and other human activities.
+Historically, the species was found in more southern parts of Europe and the United States.
+Unfortunately, during the 19th century, these populations were wiped out due to hunting and other human activities.

 Habitat